Have You Ever . . .

 or hard lemonade, lacto-fermented root beer and cola now is your chance!
 Click here for more info on the book, or scroll down for the hot buttered rum recipe!

-Hot Buttered Rum ~ A Recipe From Natural Cocktails
+Hot Buttered Rum ~ A Recipe From Real Cocktails

 - 1 ounce organic dark rum or spiced rum*